2020PB/police-brutality/reports/Oregon.md

 ### Police shove members of the press | August 11th

-Police give conflicting orders to press attempting to film an arrest.
+Police give conflicting orders to press attempting to film an arrest near the north precinct.
 Police repeatedly shove members of the press, throwing one to the ground.

 tags: journalist, push, shove

 id: or-portland-261

-geolocation:
+geolocation: 45.5618067,-122.6613015

 **Links**